chinchalinchin/being-and-death/01_introduction.md

 ---

-Within these two definitions, **Frege** has provided an immediately comprehendable way of defining Number as that which make assertions about the _cardinality_ of sets.
-The profundity of this should not be ignored, for what **Frege** has shown here is Number is metaphysical[^6], i.e. they are not properties _of_ things, but properties _about_ things.
+Within these two definitions, **Frege** has provided an immediately comprehensible way of defining Number as that which make assertions about the _cardinality_ of sets.
+The profundity of this should not be ignored, for what **Frege** has shown here is Number is metaphysical[^7], i.e. Number is not a property _of_ a thing, but it is a proposition _about_ things.

+**Frege** is telling us: do not confuse the `factical` origin of numbers, i.e. abstraction, for the existence of Number.
+Since the term `factic` has not yet been introduced into the present discourse, we will give examples of possible `factic` origins of numbers that will make the preceding clear: consider three bicycles or twelve eggs or a hundred Senators or a ten thousand soldiers.
+The "_numberness_" we perceive is not there, _in_ the objects to which Number is affixed.
+For instance, our phenomenal experience of a carton of eggs does not contain in and of itself the concept of twelve; our experience is the immediate apprehension of sensory information in a way that tells us what _is_ before us and with us in the world.

+Number is something that arrives through Being, but is independent of Being, except insofar that it is what the representations of certain Beings are about.
+Number is a metaphysical orthogonality in existence, an absolute metric that scales and ascribes itself to particular existents.

+To make the metaphysical nature of Number plainer even further, consider how it is we apprehend five fingers or one hand simultaneously.
+The thing simply _is_; Number provides order and relation from above, as it were.
+The perceptions of five fingers and one hand are coincident, but the conceptions are not.
+Or, if you prefer **Kantian** language, the appearances overlap, but the phenomena are distinct[^8].

+Thus, we might say Number is an "_phenomenon_" revealed over and above appearance.
+We might call it _epiphenomenal_, if this term were not loaded with materialistic and psychological undertones.
+Whereas calling Number epiphenomenal would imply, through syllogism, its dependence on the existence world, rather, we say Number is metaphysical to denote its truth without `contingency`, i.e..

+[^4] Although in this sense, **Kant**'s title of _Prologmena to any Future Metaphysics_ is quite adapt.
-[^4]: Frege would say `function` or `signify` instead of `relation`.
+[^5]: Frege would say `function` or `signify` instead of `relation`.
-[^5]: We have modified the terminology here slightly from **Frege**'s actual definition.
+[^6]: We have modified the terminology here slightly from **Frege**'s actual definition.
 In the case of zero, the original definition reads, "the number 0 belongs to a concept if, whatever _a_ may be, the proposition holds universally that _a_ does not fall under that concept".
 The substitution of object for _a_ should be no cause for concern, otherwise what use is a variable?
 However the equivalence of _does not fall under_ to _does not exist_ deserves a further remark. **Frege**'s goal was to complete the universal language proposed by **Leibniz**, a goal that requires utter precision.
 The author thought it best to remove the ambiguity of "_falling_" from **Frege**'s definition, as this definition was taken from a translation, and the so-called "_sense_" of the current definition seems more in keeping with the purpose of the original project.
 Regardless, the current work is not meant as a commentary on **Frege**, or any philosopher for that matter.
-[^6]: **Frege** would say `objective` instead of `metaphysical`, but here again we edit in modern terminology.
+[^7]: **Frege** would say `objective` instead of `metaphysical`, but here again we edit in modern terminology.
 The term `objective` shall be used the sense intended by **Schopenhauer**, in later sections.
+[^8]: This signals a missing dimension to **Kant**'s rough draft of ontology of `noumena` vs `phenomena`.
+In other words, appearance and phenomena are not identical, for there are phenomenal apprehensions that do not reside in the appearances we attach to the world.
+This is one of **Frege**'s greatest contributions to philosophy.

 ### Concept